nilx/cclambda/README.txt

         no '__', ';' or ''' allowed in expr

 The default C compiler is the embedded libtcc.
-It is a fast C compiling tool with few optimizations.
+It is a fast C compiling tool with few optimizations and some bugs[1].
 For complex expression on large images, you can benefit from compiler optimization by specifying an external compiler and the compiling flags in the CC and CFLAGS environment variables:

     CC=gcc CFLAGS="-O3" ./cclambda a.png b.png "expression" > out.png